“Faith is the confidence that

 Recently, increasingly disturbed by the notion of truth, and the “how things REALLY happened” concept.

-Consider this.
 Judging from what I see in the news, whatever opinions declared by the local government here are instantly deemed to be the law and “truth set in stone”.
 On the other hand, both US and British administration are in deep trouble because of information-manipulation prior to the Iraq war, and the subsequent mis-handling of information flow.
 With meaning of events changing so rapidly, is it a wonder that one loses faith in the sources of such, official and therefore controlled, information?